jeanleecole/archive/pages/Projects/metzerott_formatted.md

 His way lay from the German quarter of the city, through its business centre, to the region where dwelt the privileged few, where clustered the stately homes of the wealthy manufacturers, for whose sake Micklegard and the world are permitted to exist by an all-wise Providence.
 Nevertheless, this German quarter deserves more than a passing mention.

 It had been originally a distinct settlement, and had only lately been incorporated in the city.
 There were; as we already know, old people living there who were as ignorant of English as on the day they first trod the shore of America.
 Indeed they had no especial use for English, since around them were German shopkeepers of all descriptions, as well as German doctors and apothecaries.
-Over the shop doors stood German signs, German tones resounded on all sides; <p class="pagenum">Begin page 31</p>even the houses, though the ear-marks of America were upon them, had evidently been erected by Germans, and were, for the most part, surrounded by tiny gardens, whose overwhelming luxuriance betokened German thrift upon American soil.
+Over the shop doors stood German signs, German tones resounded on all sides; <hr><p class="pagenum">Page 31</p>even the houses, though the ear-marks of America were upon them, had evidently been erected by Germans, and were, for the most part, surrounded by tiny gardens, whose overwhelming luxuriance betokened German thrift upon American soil.

 The residence of Mrs. Randolph, Dora's employer, was at quite the opposite end of the town; the North End, where are the seats of the gods and the horn of plenty.
 It was a large, square mansion, built of brownstone, and surrounded by a spacious lawn, that sloped down to the river, blackly and barely enough at this Christmas season, but no more uselessly than in summer, when its closely mown turf, too precious to be walked on, might, perhaps, have soothed a tired eye, but otherwise benefited neither man nor beast.